repoze/repoze.zodbconn/README.txt

 calls for the same URI will return the created database.

 See repoze.zodbconn.resolvers/* for URI syntax resolvers.
-Currently only a ZEO is implemented.
+Currently only a ZEO resolver is implemented.

 Middleware Usage
 ----------------